 Understanding data on short-term rental prices and occupancy is very important to rental companies as it helps them with pricing decisions and benchmark occupancy and revenue against similar properties.
 This business case is a great project to add to your Python portfolio, as it is a challenging problem being tackled across companies and sectors.

 In this take-home assignment, the way you handle features is crucial to deploying a successful model.
-Doing a correlation analysis or feature importance from tree-based models can be useful.
+Doing a correlation analysis or analyzing the importance of features from tree-based models can be useful.
 Build a robust model and fine-tune it using cross-validation.
 Validate it on the test set using metrics like RMSE (Root Mean Square Error) or MAE (Mean Absolute Error).

-The media consulting firm VaynerMedia uses data to generate marketing insights for its clients.
-This take-home assignment, which is given to marketing analysts at the company, asks you to do some data preparation in Pandas and then generate a report with basic insights.
+The media consulting firm VaynerMedia uses data to generate client marketing insights.
+This take-home assignment, which is given to marketing analysts at the company, asks you to prepare some data in Pandas and then generate a report with basic insights.

 It asks you to merge two datasets and report key findings.
 If you’re looking at marketing analyst roles, an exploratory data analysis assignment is good to have on your resume.
 Since an EDA isn’t a business case problem in itself, make sure to explain the purpose of this project, what your learnings were, and how you can apply them to real-world scenarios.